 Much of the work I have been engaged in has focussed on the impact of trauma and abuse on mental health and wellbeing, and the creative ways in which people manage painful experiences.
 I developed a model of group-work to support women who had survived childhood sexual abuse and were struggling to deal with their experiences.
 I believe it is important for women to have a safe space to connect with others.
 I was involved in a national training programme with the Department of Health looking at how to create services that are sensitive to people's trauma.

 I have trained in holistic therapies, including massage, aromatherapy, reflexology and reiki.
-I bring an holistic approach to therapy, which considers how emotions can be held and expressed in the body.
+I bring an holistic approach to therapy, which looks at how emotions can be held and expressed in the body.

 I am aware how we experience various inequalities, such as gender, race, class, disability, for example, and the impact these have on how we experience ourselves and others in the world.
 This led to me becoming a trainer with the Inequality Agenda.
 I intend to hold a mindful awareness of these issues during therapy.